-A year after the massacre, Hamblin was sent to northern Arizona, to mission to the Hopis.
-He took another wife in November, 1865 and over the years and between his four wives, he would father 24 children and adopt several more.
+A year after the massacre, Hamblin was sent to northern Arizona to mission to the Hopi.
+He took another wife in November 1865, and over the years and between his four wives, he would father 24 children and adopt several more.
 In 1870, Hamblin acted as an adviser to John Wesley Powell’s second expedition into the Grand Canyon.
-Hamblin continued to serve as a missionary to the Native American tribes in the Southern Utah, where he continued to keep a ranch.
-However, following the enactment of Edmunds Act of 1882, an arrest order was issued naming Hamblin and others known to practice polygamy.
+Hamblin continued to serve as a missionary to the Native American tribes in Southern Utah, where he continued to keep a ranch.
+However, following the enactment of the Edmunds Act of 1882, an arrest order was issued naming Hamblin and others known to practice polygamy.
 Hamblin then permanently moved his families from Utah into Arizona, New Mexico, and Chihuahua, Mexico.
 Until he died on August 31, 1886, he continually moved from one family to another to evade federal officers.

-His involvement in the Mountain Meadows Massacre included playing a major part in organizing the Paiutes to assist in the massacre and once it had begun, tracking three men who had escaped and killing them.
+His involvement in the Mountain Meadows Massacre included playing a major part in organizing the Paiute to assist in the massacre and, once it had begun, tracking three men who had escaped and killing them.
 In 1860, Hatch was sent to northern Arizona with Jacob Hamblin to become missionaries to the Hopi Indians.
-He died at Fruitland, New Mexico in 1927.
+He died at Fruitland, New Mexico, in 1927.

-Afterwards, Higbee retained his militia command, but when the U.S. Government began an investigation in 1858, a warrant was issued for his arrest.
+Afterward, Higbee retained his militia command, but when the U.S. Government began an investigation in 1858, a warrant was issued for his arrest.
 In the meantime, Higbee moved his family to the new settlement of Toquerville.
-However, investigations and follow-up was halted as tensions began to brew towards the Civil War.
+However, investigations and follow-up were halted as tensions began to brew towards the Civil War.